DJVolin/chessboard_OneLine/README.md

 ## Chessboard in one line of code

 #### A one-line Python program utilizing a nested list comprehension that outputs a representation of a chessboard.
+A revisit of a prior challenge to showcase my growth.

 Output: